Assasindie/DotnetOsrsApiWrapper/README.md

 ```

 # Usage
 The API processing code has now been moved to PlayerInfoService.
 You will need to pass in an instance of HttpClient to call out to the OSRS Hiscores API.
-They are also Async, so you will need to await the call to use the result.
+They calls are Async, so you will need to await the call to use the result.
 ```C#
 var service = new PlayerInfoService(new HttpClient());
 // Single Username